 Signatures of 2,448 La Quinta registered voters are required to qualify the proposed initiative for the November ballot.
 N4N submitted 3,664 signatures.
 With more than 1,200 signatures above the level to qualify the initiative, N4N felt the broad base support for the initiative is effectively demonstrated.

 What this Means

-The November ballot initiative will continue to support and promote Short Term Vacation Rentals in the eleven (11) tourist commercial (TC) zones within La Quinta designated for nightly rentals, while at the same time restricting rentals in residential zoned neighborhoods to a minimum of 30 days.
+The November ballot initiative, if successful will restrict nightly rentals in residential zoned neighborhoods to a minimum of 30 days.
+The Initiative will continue to support and promote Short Term Vacation Rentals in the eleven (11) tourist commercial (TC) zones within La Quinta designated for nightly rentals.
 To minimize the economic impact, the preposed measure will allow for the transition of short-term rentals away from residential zones to commercial zones through December 31, 2024.

 The initiative was designed to be revenue neutral.
 STVRs being converted back into family homes will inject the income of these families into the local economy and their children will generate revenue for the local school budget through the average daily attendance allowance.

 N4N submitted a Vision for La Quinta on January 5, 2021.
 The vision provided recommendations focused on maintaining La Quinta's highest percentage of family households among all Coachella Valley cities.
 The vision was built on three pillars, housing inventory, tourism and resident safety and quality of life.
 The Vision for La Quinta is available both on the Neighbors for Neighborhoods LQ website as well as the City of La Quinta website.

 What's Happening Next?